-A good idea is to reheat frozen ribs, BBQ ribs, and baby back ribs when you’re really desperate.
+The good idea is to reheat frozen ribs, BBQ ribs, and baby back ribs when you’re desperate.
 Keep an eye on the ribs the entire time, as they can go from perfect to tough and chewy in the blink of an eye.

 - Use a large microwave-safe dish.

-- Put the ribs on the dish, leaving enough space to make sure each piece is covered completely.
+- Put the ribs on the dish, leaving enough space to ensure each piece is covered completely.

 - Brush a lot of barbecue sauce over the ribs so that they stay soft and moist.

 - Place the ribs in the microwave and set your microwave on medium heat.

 - Heat them for three to five minutes, checking halfway through.

 - In the end, check the meat for doneness and see if it is evenly heated through.7.
 If they aren’t properly heated, place them back in the microwave and heat for an additional 2 minutes.

 You can use your convection oven to reheat ribs too.
 However, this method only works if you know how long to reheat ribs, taking anywhere from 15 to 20 minutes.
 Because of this, you have to keep checking in on the ribs throughout the hearing process.